Where to Stay in Oslo with Kids: Best Family-Friendly Hotels by Neighbourhood

 4. Hygge Houses Oslo (from around £100/night)

-A homely 1 bedroom apartment in the heart of Grüneløkka, with a fully equipped kitchen, comfortable living space, and a location that puts you within walking distance of Mathallen, Sofienberg Park and the best coffee shops in the city.
+A cosy 1 bedroom apartment in the heart of Grüneløkka, with a fully equipped kitchen, comfortable living space, and a location that puts you within walking distance of Mathallen, Sofienberg Park and the best coffee shops in the city.
 It sleeps three comfortably, perfect for a couple with a young child.
 The neighbourhood is flat and easy to navigate with a buggy, and a tram to the city centre runs close by.
 Check cot availability with the host at time of booking.
 A good choice for families who want to be immersed in the neighbourhood's atmosphere rather than based in a conventional hotel.

-Holmenkollen — For Nature, Views and Winter Sports
+Holmenkollen: Nature, Views and Winter Sports

 Holmenkollen sits 350 metres elevated above Oslo on the wooded hillside north-west of the city, and there is an immediate calm from being in this tranquil environment.
 Here you have forest trails in every direction, the Holmenkollen ski jump (and ski museum) a short walk away, Oslo Winter Park for skiing in winter months, and views over the whole city and the fjord making you appreciate all the nature around you.
 It's 30 minutes by metro from Oslo Central Station, making it a surprisingly practical base.
 In summer you can hike to Vettakollen from here — we took the metro to Sognsvann and walked to the viewpoint, and it was one of the best views of the whole trip.